HelpViewer/HelpViewer/README.md

 ## How it works

+1. Start your browser with [CORS restrictions][bypassCORS] disabled.
-1. You will open **HelpViewer.htm** file in your browser.
+2. In this session you will open **HelpViewer.htm** file in your browser.
-2. Then you will populate parameter **?d=X** where X will be your ZIP file path where all markdown files for your help file are present.
+3. Then you will populate parameter **?d=X** where X will be your ZIP file path where all markdown files for your help file are present.
+If you will skip this step, then **./Help.zip** will be used as default value.

 ## Used 3rd party products